Maryland Attorneys For Orders Of Protection

 To have the best chance at preventing a permanent order from going into effect, quickly seek the representation of a skilled criminal defense attorney.
 Luckily, you’ve come to the right place.
-In fact, the Avid Personal Injury provides aggressive defense for individuals
+In fact, the Avid Injury & Criminal Defense Firm provides aggressive defense for individuals

 facing temporary and final protective orders in Bethesda and throughout Montgomery County.

 There’s only a small window of time to prepare a defense.
 Call us as soon as possible to set up a an initial consultation.